lupyuen/pinephone-nuttx/README.md

 We see each of the 4 Cores starting NuttX (CPU0 to CPU3).
 That's so cool!

+(Can we use QEMU to partially emulate PinePhone?
+That would be extremely helpful!)

 # Inside NuttX for Cortex-A53

 Now we browse the Source Files for the implementation of Cortex-A53 on NuttX.